maistra/istio-operator/README.md

 #### Gateways

-* A Route has been added for the ingress-gateway.
+* A Route has been added for the istio-ingressgateway gateway.
+* The istio-egressgateway gateway has been enabled by default.

 #### Prometheus

-* The Prometheus init container now uses the following image, `docker.io/prom/prometheus:v2.3.1`.
+* The Prometheus init container has been modified to use the following image, `docker.io/prom/prometheus:v2.3.1`.

 #### Grafana

+* Has been enabled by default.
+* Ingress has been enabled by default.
 * A ServiceAccount has been added for Grafana.

 #### Tracing

+* Has been enabled by default.
+* Ingress has been enabled by default.
 * The `hub` value for the Jaeger images has changed to `jaegertracing` (from `docker.io/jaegertracing`).
 * The tag used for the Jaeger images has been updated to `1.11`.
 * The name for the Zipkin port name has changed to `jaeger-collector-zipkin` (from `http`)